Dem campaign chief says GOP congressional moderates try to avoid talking abortion, guns - NewsBreak

 Senate Minority Leader Mitch McConnell, a Kentucky Republican, told reporters in his home state Tuesday that negotiators are “discussing how we might be able to come together to target the problem, which is mental illness and school safety.”

-McConnell also commented on the midterm elections during a speech to the Rotary Club in Maysville, Ky., saying that if Republicans “have fully electable candidates on the ballot in November… there’s a decent chance that the country will change directions.”
+McConnell also commented on the midterm elections during a speech to the Rotary Club in Maysville, Kentucky, saying that if Republicans “have fully electable candidates on the ballot in November … there’s a decent chance that the country will change directions.”

 “Typically the party of the president loses seats two years into a first term,” he said.
 “How many seats sort of depends on the overall atmosphere.
 And I think the American people, at least so far, have not given the Biden administration good grades.”